dips-21/my_practice/README.md

 extension:-This is the child classloader of Bootstrap and parent classloader of system classloader.

-system/Application classloader:- this is the child classloader of extension classloader..It loads the classfiles from classpath. by default,classpath is set to current directory.
+system/Application classloader:- this is the child classloader of extension classloader.It loads the classfiles from classpath. by default,classpath is set to current directory.

 Execution Engine:-It contains
 ===============================
 Interpreter :-read bytecode stream then execute the instructions.

 Just in time(JIT)compiler:-here compiler refers to translator from the instruction set of a java virtual machine to instruction set of specific cpu.
 A Virtual processor.

 Constructor:-
 ===================
 A constructor initializes an object when it is created.It has the same name as its class and is syntactically similar to a method.
 However, constructors have no explicit return type.
 Typically, you will use a constructor to give initial values to the instance variables defined by the class, or to perform any other start-up procedures required to create a fully formed object.